whosonfirst/go-whosonfirst-libpostal/docs/index.md

 By default both Libpostal and the Libpostal API return results a list of dictionaries, each containing a `label` and `value` key.
 This is because...

-If you would prefer to return a simple dictionary with labels as keys and values as lists of possible strings you should append the `format=keys` parameter.

 |parameter|value|
 | :--- | :--- |
 | `api_key` | [get yours here](https://mapzen.com/developers) |
 | `address` | 475+Sansome+St+San+Francisco+CA |
 | `format` | keys |

-_Remember: all parameters should be URL encoded._
+If you would prefer to return a simple dictionary with labels as keys and values as lists of possible strings you should append the `format=keys` parameter.

 ```
 curl -s -X GET 'https://libpostal.mapzen.com/parse?address=475+Sansome+St+San+Francisco+CA&format=keys' | python -mjson.tool